input size

 dl (Download)

-will force the browser to download the image instead of opening it in a new window.
+When used in a link, dl will force the browser to download the image rather than open it in a new window.
 Set the value to your desired filename.
 If no value is set, the downloaded image filename will be identical to the original.